DariuszOstolski/dariuszostolski.github.io/_posts/2018-06-03-opensuse-wont-boot.md

 ## Reason

-The reason for this is that when udev is updated sometimes disk-id (```/dev/disk/by-id/*```) generation scheme changes and if you have disk encryption enabled your encrypted disk-id is stored in /etc/cryptab and corresponding entry in this file is not updated.
+The reason for this is that when udev is updated sometimes disk-id (```/dev/disk/by-id/*```) generation scheme changes and if you have disk encryption enabled your encrypted disk-id is stored in /etc/cryptab and entry in this file is not updated.

 ## Fix

 Here is a short instruction step by step howto fix unbootable system:
-):

 1. Wait for emergency shell(~2-3 minutes in my case).

 2. Decrypt *all* encrypted drives/partitions (you quite possibly only have one) that are part of your system.
 The lsblk command may be helpful, or you may find these under paths like /dev/nvme*, or it may be easier to look at the symlinks under /dev/disk/by-id/ (be aware there are likely lots of duplicates, pointing to the same drive/partition, in this location).
 Run cryptsetup for each one: